reindernijhoff/dittytoy-package/README.md

 - [Canvas Audio Visualisation](https://reindernijhoff.github.io/dittytoy-package/).

 This is a build from the repository's example/ directory.
-Press the play button on the top left of your screen to start playback.
+To start playback, press the play button at the top left of your screen.

 ## Getting started